-Access to care was identified as a top theme in five of six data collection activities in the North Central region.
+Access to care was identified as a top theme in five of six data collection activities in the MiThrive North Central region.
 Access to quality health care services ranked No. 1 among health care providers and ranked No. 2 among residents as a top factor for a thriving community.
 Nineteen percent of health care providers identified that primary care services are a missing resource in their communities.
-The average HPSA scores for primary care in Mason County exceeds the MiThrive North Central region rate (16.1).
-(The average HPSA score for primary care in Oceana County is 15.33.)
+The average HPSA scores for primary care exceed the MiThrive North Central region rate (16.1) in both Lake County (17) and Mecosta County (17.2).
+(The Osceola County HPSA score for primary care is 15.6.)
 The health care provider shortage was also identified as one of the most powerful forces in the Forces of Change Assessment in the North Central region, with participants citing rurality, provider access and affordability of care as negative forces and the increasing use of telehealth as a positive force.

 Some individuals and groups face more challenges getting health care than others.
-In rural areas like Mason and Oceana counties, doctors and specialists may only be found in larger towns, so many residents must travel long distances to get health care.
-Low-income individuals and people in rural areas face more challenges related to transportation, cost of care, difficulty navigating health insurance bureaucracy, inflexibility of work schedules, child care and other issues.
+In rural areas like Lake, Mecosta and Osceola counties, doctors and specialists may only be found in larger towns, so many residents must travel long distances to get health care.
+Low-income individuals and people living in rural areas face more challenges related to transportation, cost of care, difficulty navigating health insurance bureaucracy, inflexibility of work schedules, child care and other issues.
 Lack of cultural competency among health care providers can also become a barrier to care.
 If community residents who are ethnic minorities or who identify as LGBTQ+ visit the doctor and perceive discrimination or inadequate understanding of issues that affect them, they may receive inadequate care or delay seeking needed health care in the future.
-Furthermore, people experiencing mental illness or substance use disorders are wary of seeking treatment as a result of the stigma around mental illness and substance use disorders.
+Furthermore, people experiencing mental illness or substance use disorders are wary of seeking help as a result of the stigma around mental illness and substance use disorders.
 Another example of inequities in access to care are the significant differences in insurance coverage among people of different races/ethnicities.
 In our service area, this mostly impacts Native American and Hispanic populations.

-Lack of access to health care contributes to statistics in the North Central MiThrive Community Health Status Assessment that exceed state rates, such as all causes of death (814.9 per 100,000 population), heart disease mortality (199.2 per 100,000), all cancer mortality (178.2 per 100,000); injury mortality (81.4 per 100,000), diabetes mortality (22.9 per 100,000), uninsured rate (7.9%), fully immunized toddlers age 19-35 months (67.7%), and self-reported health as "fair" or "poor" (22.6%).
+Lack of access to health care contributes to statistics in the MiThrive North Central Community Health Status Assessment that exceed state rates, such as all causes of death (814.9 per 100,000 population), heart disease mortality (199.2 per 100,000), all cancer mortality (178.2 per 100,000), injury mortality (81.4 per 100,000), diabetes mortality (22.9 per 100,000), uninsured rate (7.9%), fully immunized toddlers age 19-35 months (67.7%), and self-reported health as "fair" or "poor" (22.6%).